Robust outlier detection by de-biasing VAE likelihoods

-Our BC-LL and EV-LL scores approached or exceeded state-of-the-art accuracies for outlier detection with multiple grayscale and natural image datasets (Figs.~\ref{fig:comparison}, \ref{fig:grayscale_comp}, \ref{fig:natural_comp}).
-Nonetheless, VAEs trained on the CIFAR-10 dataset yielded relatively low AUROC values ranging from 37-65 with bias correction and 50-70 with ensemble variance (Fig.~\ref{fig:natural_comp}, last column, all outlier datasets except Noise).
-Interestingly, other approaches based on VAE likelihoods also performed relatively poorly with this dataset (Fig.~\ref{fig:natural_comp}, last column)
+Our BC-LL scores approached or exceeded state-of-the-art accuracies for outlier detection with multiple grayscale and natural image datasets (Figs.~\ref{fig:grayscale} and \ref{fig:natural}).
+Nonetheless, VAEs trained on the CIFAR-10 dataset yielded relatively low AUROC values with bias correction, ranging from 37-66 (Fig.~\ref{fig:natural}, last column, all outlier datasets except Noise).
+Interestingly, other approaches based on VAE likelihoods also performed relatively poorly with this dataset (Fig.~\ref{fig:natural}, last column)

 We hypothesized that this failure could be due to the heterogeneity of the CIFAR-10 dataset: this dataset comprises 10 different categories of images, which are both visually and semantically unrelated to each other (e.g. airplanes, deer, frogs, ships).
 We tested this hypothesis by training four category-specific VAEs with images from four CIFAR-10 image categories (Airplane, Ship, Frog and Deer) and tested them against the other datasets.
-Outlier detection performance improved, both with the BC-LL and EV-LL scores for the VAEs trained on specific categories of images (Fig.~\ref{fig:cifar10_subcat}, last 4 columns) relative to the one trained with all categories of images (Fig.~\ref{fig:cifar10_subcat}, first column).
+Outlier detection performance improved with bias correction for the VAEs trained on specific categories of images (Fig.~\ref{fig:cifar10_subcat}, last 4 columns) relative to the one trained with all categories of images (Fig.~\ref{fig:cifar10_subcat}, first column).
 On average, category-specific outlier detection with the BC-LL score improved by between 6-20 points (Fig.~\ref{fig:cifar10_subcat}, last row) for the individual categories compared to the VAE trained on all categories.
-Similarly EV-LL based outlier detection improved by between 9-31 points.

 These results suggest that the heterogeneity in CIFAR-10 categories was, in part, responsible for overall poor outlier detection with this dataset.
-Yet, even with these category-specific CIFAR-10 VAEs, outlier detection performance did not reach the superlative levels of accuracy that it did with the other natural image datasets (e.g. Fig~\ref{fig:natural_comp}, CompCars, GTSRB).
+Yet, even with these category-specific CIFAR-10 VAEs, outlier detection performance did not reach the superlative levels of accuracy that it did with the other natural image datasets (e.g. Fig. ~\ref{fig:natural}, CompCars, GTSRB).